Olympic champ Simone Biles withdraws from all-around competition

 Jade Carey, who finished ninth in qualifying, will take Biles' place in the all-around.
 Carey initially did not qualify because she was the third-ranking American behind Biles and Sunisa Lee.
 International Gymnastics Federation rules limit countries to two athletes per event in the finals.

-The organization said Biles will be evaluated before deciding if she will participate in next week's individual events.
+The organization said Biles will be evaluated daily before deciding if she will participate in next week's individual events.
+Biles qualified for the finals on all four apparatuses, something she didn't even do during her five-medal haul in Rio de Janeiro in 2016.

+Biles spent a portion of Wednesday evening watching American teammates Sam Mikulak and Brody Malone compete in the men's all-around finals.
+Mikulak, a three-time Olympian, praised Biles' decision.

+"We’ve had some conversations (and) she seems like she’s doing what’s best for her," Mikulak said.
+"It’s awesome to see that she’s gotten to go against the pressure of society and do what’s best for herself."

 Advertisement